As women age through menopause, many experience body changes, including thinning eyebrows.

 Nutritional deficiencies, such as a deficiency in iron, zinc, or biotin, can lead to hair loss and thinning eyebrows.

-Telogen effluvium is a condition in which the hair follicles prematurely enter the resting phase of the hair growth cycle.
+Telogen effluvium is when the hair follicles prematurely enter the resting phase of the hair growth cycle.
 This can lead to diffuse hair loss on the scalp and eyebrows.

 Menopause and Perimenopause